• Skip to primary navigation

 6. Store ready-made meringue mushrooms in an airtight container for a few weeks.

-7. While presenting a Bûche de Noël, decorate a serving platter with meringue mushrooms fixing them with melted chocolate.
-It will prevent them from breaking when they accidentally fall while serving the log to a holiday table.
+7. While presenting a Bûche de Noël, decorate a serving platter with meringue mushrooms, fixing them with melted chocolate.
+This prevents them from breaking if they accidentally fall while you serve the log to the holiday table.

 Nutrition